 Facebook Insights is a really powerful tool that can tell you a lot about your audience and how it engages with your content.
 To find the best time to post on Facebook for your small business, open the Insights for your Facebook page and click on the Posts section.

-Here you will see a graph which tells you what day of the week most of your followers are online and when.
+Above you will see a graph that tells you what day of the week most of your followers are online and when.
 Additionally, when you hover over a specific day, it shows you the custom times of that day as well.

 A little tip: This information only relates to the last 7 days.
 If you want a more accurate sense of your audience’s social media timing, write down the busiest days and times every week for a month.